joinpursuit/AC_4_Web/units/react/lessons/react_router_1/react_router_1.md

 #### `Link`

-The `Link` component works in a similar fashion to an `<a>` element, except that it does not result in a page reload.
+The `Link` component works in a similar fashion to an `<a>` element, except that it **does not** result in a page reload.
+Instead, with React Router, the link simply changes the URL in the address bar which then tells Browser Router which component to display.
+The page **does not** do a full reload.
 Note that when you click on any of the rendered links, the route changes.
 This may be easier to see on the [separate-page live-code](https://1r165o97o7.codesandbox.io/).

 Every click still results in a re-render, and as a result our components will be able to access the new `url`.
 The `Route` components are the ones that determine what will get rendered.